hamzachtaibi/containerized-dotnet-webapi-angular/README.md

      - Updating Existing records.
      - and Deleting a profile.

+# Getting started

-# Getting startedon a Windows machine, you can follow these general steps:
+on a Windows machine, you can follow these general steps.

 To run this project: